Code-Institute-Submissions/comics/README.md

 1. As a new visitor, I want to be able to navigate the site with ease.
-2. As a new visitor, I want to be able to use the site before registering, and still be able to use most features, so that I make a informed decision on whether to sign up.
+2. As a new visitor, I want to be able to use the site before registering, and still be able to use most features, so that I make an informed decision on whether to sign up.
 3. As a new visitor, I want to be able to sign up easily and get started browsing.

 #### Returning User

 1. As a returning user, I want to be able to favourite comics to know which ones I am interested in.
 2. As a returning user, I want to provide my own entries to the collection.
 3. As a returning user, I want to be able to edit my details should they change.